epfl-dlab/GoogleTrendsAnchorBank/README.md

 Since Google Trends requires users to specify a time period and location for which search interest is to be returned, G-TAB has the same requirement: every anchor bank is specific to a time period and location.

-To get you started quickly, this repo comes with 3 example anchor banks, all for the 8-month time period from 2019-11-28 to 2020-07-28, but for 3 different locations (countries): United States, Italy, Sweden.
+To get you started quickly, this repo comes with 2 example anchor banks, for 20-month time period from 2019-01-01 to 2020-08-01, but for 2 different locations (countries): Italy and Global (which is equivalent to Google Trends "worldwide" option).
-The first example below shows you how to use the 3 pre-existing anchor banks in order to calibrate any Google query.
+The first example below shows you how to use the pre-existing anchor banks in order to calibrate any Google query.

-The 3 included anchor banks are great for getting to know G-TAB and starting to play around, but if you have more specific needs, you might need to construct a new anchor bank for your specific time period and location.
-But don't worry, it's easy!
+Th included anchor banks are great for getting to know G-TAB and starting to play around.
-The second example walks you through the process of constructing your own anchor bank.
+But don't worry!
+Building an anchorbank is a piece of cake!

 ## Example with a pre-existing anchor bank